US mass shooters exploited gaps, errors in background checks

 PRIVATE PURCHASE: WEST TEXAS RAMPAGE

-The gunman who killed seven people and injured about two dozen others had failed a background check in 2014.
-(Photo by Cengiz Yar/Getty Images)

 The gunman who went on a rampage last weekend along a 10-mile stretch around Midland and Odessa, Texas, killing seven people and injuring about two dozen, had failed a background check in 2014.
-Authorities believe the gunman evaded the background check system by purchasing the weapon he used through a private transaction.
+Authorities believe Seth Aaron Ator evaded the background check system by purchasing the weapon he used through a private transaction.
 They searched a home in Lubbock that they believe is associated with the person who supplied the gun.

-A study by Harvard University researchers published in 2017 found that 22 percent of current gun owners who acquired a firearm in the previous two years reported doing so without a background check.
+A study by Harvard University researchers published in 2017 found that 22% of current gun owners who acquired a firearm in the previous two years reported doing so without a background check.

-A 17-year-old boy left 10 people dead and 10 others injured after opening fire at Santa Fe High School using a pistol he stole from his father.

-The 20-year-old who killed 20 students and 6 adults at an elementary school in Newtown, Connecticut, took the firearms he used from his mother's collection.
-He killed her first in the home they shared before going to the Sandy Hook Elementary School, where he carried out his attack in 2012.
+The 20-year-old who killed 20 students and six adults at an elementary school in Newtown, Connecticut, took the firearms he used from his mother's collection.
+Adam Lanza killed her first in the home they shared before going to the Sandy Hook Elementary School, where he carried out his attack in 2012.

-In 2014, a 15-year-old boy killed four classmates and wounded one other in Marysville, Washington, before killing himself.
-He was armed with .40-caliber Beretta Px4 Storm handgun that he stole from his father.
-The man's father was later convicted of illegally obtaining the gun for failing to acknowledge on federal firearm forms that he was the subject of a tribal domestic-violence protective order.
+In 2014, 15-year-old Jaylen Fryberg killed four classmates and wounded one other in Marysville, Washington, before killing himself.
+He was armed with a .40-caliber Beretta Px4 Storm handgun that he stole from his father.
+Fryberg's father was later convicted of illegally obtaining the gun for failing to acknowledge on federal firearm forms that he was the subject of a tribal domestic-violence protective order.
 That order was never sent into the state or federal criminal databases.

-LEGALLY ACQUIRED: LAS VEGAS / AURORA, COLORADO / ROSEBURG, OREGON / ORLANDO / PARKLAND, FLORIDA
+LEGALLY ACQUIRED: LAS VEGAS; AURORA, COLORADO; ROSEBURG, OREGON; AND ORLANDO AND PARKLAND, FLORIDA

-The gunman who left 17 dead and 17 injured at Marjory Stoneman Douglas High School purchased his firearm legally.
-(Getty Images)